nboober/calculator/README.md

 # Calculator App

 ## About the Application

-### Just a basic calculator application.
-This application has all of the basic functinoality of a calculator.
+Just a basic calculator application.
+This application has all of the basic functionality of a calculator.

 ## How To Install